 4.9.2 Laminar Flow Hoods and Biological Safety Cabinets

-Biological safety cabinets (a.k.a. tissue culture hoods) are used for hazardous microbiological work such as work with pathogens; they are designed to protect the person, the product and the environment for operations requiring biosafety level 1 and 2, such as tissue culture analysis and bacteriological or virological applications.
-These hoods contain an ultraviolet lamp source and HEPA filters which are 99.9% efficient for particles of size 0.03 um.
+Biological safety cabinets (a.k.a. tissue culture hoods) are used for hazardous microbiological work such as work with pathogens; they are designed to protect the person, the product and the environment for operations requiring Biosafety Level 1 and 2, such as tissue culture analysis and bacteriological or virological applications.
+These hoods contain an ultraviolet lamp source and HEPA filters which are 99.9% efficient for particles of size

 These types of hoods do not protect the user from hazardous vapors.
-At this time, College does not have a hood that provides protection from chemical vapors while providing a sterile hood environment.
+At this time, Hampshire does not have a hood that provides protection from chemical vapors while providing a sterile hood environment.

 4.10.1 Electrophoresis Safety